 That’s where Valheim dedicated servers come in.
 You can either host a dedicated server on your PC for your friends to hop on to even when you’re not playing, or you can pay for a hosting service to run one for you, 24/7.
 The good news is that you don’t have to start from scratch in either case – we’ll walk you through transferring your save file to your new Valheim server.

-To set up a dedicated server in Valheim, you must first download the Valheim Dedicated Server – this can be accessed through your Steam library, by selecting ‘Tools’ in the top right hand corner.
+To set up a dedicated server in Valheim, you must first download the Valheim Dedicated Server tool on Steam – this can be accessed through your Steam library, by selecting ‘Tools’ in the top right hand corner.

 Before you can run this server, you need to edit some information.
 Right click Valheim Dedicated Server in your library, and then go to ‘Manage’ and ‘Browse local files’.
 This will open a folder called Valheim Dedicated Server on your computer.
 Make a duplicate of ‘start_headless_server.bat’ as a backup before you start fiddling around with it.